15% Lower Rates Than Banks*

 Source: BankofCanada.ca

-How is a Prime Rate Determined?
+How Is a Prime Rate Determined?

 How Does the Prime Rate Impact Variable Mortgage Rates?